 Robert Walters Thailand launched the 2018 Salary Survey - Greater China and South East Asia on 1st December 2017.
 Now in its nineteenth edition, it is the most comprehensive review of professional salaries and recruitment trends around the world.

 Our client launch was held at The Okura Prestige Bangkok where we were joined by a renowned guest speaker Khun Siriporn Phuangmarayat, APAC Talent Management from Dow Chemical.
-She gave an informative presentation on HR in terms of digitalisation while Gerrit Bouckaert, Country Manager of Robert Walters Thailand & Vietnam summarised Thailand’s top hiring trends and shed light on 2018’s most in-demand skills.
+She gave an informative presentation on HR in terms of digitalisation while Gerrit Bouckaert, Managing Director of Robert Walters Thailand & Vietnam summarised Thailand’s top hiring trends and shed light on 2018’s most in-demand skills.

 Gerrit explained that in 2018, hiring is expected to remain stable, and while certain variables exist in the market, the climate in general is seen as positive.